Installing Debian Backports on Raspberry Pi

 Now, run this:

-echo "deb http://deb.debian.org/debian bullseye-backports main" | \
+echo "deb http://deb.debian.org/debian bookworm-backports main" | \

-sudo tee /etc/apt/sources.list.d/buster-backports.list
+sudo tee /etc/apt/sources.list.d/bookworm-backports.list

 apt-get update